WHY GO: Where do Philadelphia couples go when they’ve had enough of the city and want to reconnect in peace? To towns along the Perkiomen Trail!

 For over a hundred years, Philly folks have trekked 30 miles West of the city to recreate near Valley Forge National Historical Park, in the hills of Montgomery County PA.

-The train tracks that once carried them have been turned into a lovely paved and graveled bike and jogging rail trail along the Perkiomen River with a connection to the Schuylkill Rivers.
+The train tracks that once carried them have been turned into a lovely 20-mile long paved and graveled bike and jogging rail trail along the Perkiomen River with a connection to the Schuylkill Rivers.

 In winter, learn to shred on the Mom and Pop slopes of Spring Mountain for a fraction of what you’d pay at larger ski resorts.
-This area draws the food-passionate as well, with an epicurean reputation surprisingly high for the ‘burbs.
+Take a 5-mile jog off the Perkiomen on the Skippack Trail to the charming Skippack Village.
+Check out 18-year-old James Audubon’s first American home, and learn about the organization that was named after him.

 To expand your getaway, plan to visit Chester County PA in addition to the aforementioned Valley Forge PA.